Vyral/terrence-boykin/_posts/2021-12-29-the-top-5-renovations-you-can-make.md

 **4\.
 Improving your decking.** If your wood is old or your handles are shaky, consider updating your outside space.
 You may also want to power wash or treat your deck.

 **5\.
 Upgrading your kitchen and bathrooms.** I saved this one for last because you can spend a lot of money updating these if you aren’t careful.
 Before you update these areas, consider how long you want to stay in your current house.
-If you don’t plan on spending a ton of money, you can always do simple things, such as painting the cabinets lighter color.&nbsp;
+If you don’t plan on spending a ton of money, you can always do simple things, such as painting the cabinets a lighter color.&nbsp;

 This was a lot of information, so if you have any questions, please reach out to me or my team.
 You can call us at 919-675-9967 or email us at [Terrence@RaleighsBestAgent.com](mailto:Terrence@RaleighsBestAgent.com).
 We look forward to hearing from you\!&nbsp;